psadmin-io/psadminio-io_heartbeat/README.md

 * Web Port: Specify HTTP port for the web monitor (default is `8000`)
 * App (boolean): Create monitor files for app server
 * App Port: Specify Jolt port for the app monitor (default is `9033`)
+* PIA (boolean): Create a monitor to attempt a login
+* PIA URL: The URL the login POST will use
+* PIA User: The username to login to the PIA
+* PIA Password: The password to login to the PIA

 Add this configuration to your `psft_customizations.yaml` file to enable `io_heartbeat`.